 William C. Malone

-In April of 2016 after a long career in policing he began work with the United Nations Office on Drugs and Crime (UNODC) as an anti-money laundering (AML) expert to help mentor and train law enforcement and judicial authorities in Southern Africa to combat wildlife crime on the African continent.
+In April of 2016 after a long career in policing, he began work with the United Nations Office on Drugs and Crime (UNODC) as an anti-money laundering (AML) expert to help mentor and train law enforcement and judicial authorities in Southern Africa to combat wildlife crime on the African continent.

-He is married to the Nola Noseworthy, and they live in the city of St. John’s with their four daughters.
+He is married to Nola Noseworthy, and they live in the city of St. John’s with their four daughters.